walmav/spiffe-example/beatrice/README.md

 * Vagrant
 * Virtualbox
-* Docker on the host machine (optional, for tmux-based harness)
+* GNU screen >=4.06 on the host machine (optional, for split-screen demo)

-The following steps can be accomplished with `make build-services`:
+The following steps can be accomplished with `make build`:

 1. Create the database VM
   1. Deploy spire-agent